LAN255 - Outboard motor Vevor - Free user manual and instructions

 4. Controlling Speed & Direction with the Tiller

 These motors are equipped with a handle, which offers variable forward and reverse speeds.
-The speed control may be operated in either direction, forward reverse.
+The speed control may be operated in either direction, forward or reverse.
 Turn the tiller handle counterclockwise from (OFF) to increase reverse speed and clockwise from (OFF) to increase forward speed.
-Thrust decreases you approach (OFF) from either direction.
+Thrust decreases as you approach (OFF) from either direction.

 WARNING